sdr-enthusiasts/docker-aprs-tracker/README.md

 ## Getting Help

 You can [log an issue](https://github.com/sdr-enthusiasts/docker-direwolf/issues) on the project's GitHub.
 I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.
-The #ais-catcher channel is appropriate for conversations about this package.
+The #general channel is appropriate for conversations about this package.

 ## Summary of License Terms

 This container is Copyright (C) 2023, Ramon F. Kolb (kx1t)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful,